amigavision/amigavision.github.io/ntsc.md

 ---
-title: Amiga Pixel Aspect Ratios
+title: Pixel Aspect Ratios on the Amiga
 redirect_from: "/sachs/"
 redirect_from: "/par/"
 ---